Table#

 Sampling with a seed is not supported on views or subqueries.
 This method works on tables so it supports

-.
-This is the main difference betweenDataFrame.sample()
+seed.
+This is the main difference betweenDataFrame.sample()and this method.- Parameters:

 frac – The percentage of rows to be sampled.